astronomer/airflow-guides/guides/dynamic-tasks.md

 ### Zip

 In Airflow 2.4+ you can provide sets of positional arguments to the same keyword argument, such as the `op_args` argument of the PythonOperator.
-You can use the built-in [`zip()`] function(https://docs.python.org/3/library/functions.html#zip) Python function if your inputs are in the form of iterables such as tuples, dictionaries, or lists.
+You can use the built-in [`zip()`](https://docs.python.org/3/library/functions.html#zip) Python function if your inputs are in the form of iterables such as tuples, dictionaries, or lists.
 If your inputs come from XCom objects, you can use the `.zip()` method of the `XComArg` object.

 #### Provide positional arguments with the built-in Python zip()